 Apart from that, Seasonic even includes a 10-year warranty, which shows their confidence in the product.
 The only gripe we have is that the included cables aren’t of the best quality.

 So far, we’ve been talking about power supplies for gaming PCs.
-While there are a large majority of people who use SFF cases for gaming, there are those few who utilize them for HTPCs.
+While there are a large majority of people that use SFF cases for gaming, there are those few who utilize them for HTPCs.
 Home Theatre PCs or HTPCs, don’t usually require a lot of power.
 They are mostly used to hook up a TV and watch or stream digital content.
 Rigs like that don’t need a beefy PSU.

 For this exact reason, the FSP 350W Mini ITX is a great option.
 It uses a single 12V rail to power both the CPU and GPU.
 This FSP power supply will easily fit into any Micro ATX and Mini ITX cases you can think of.
 It is also 80+ bronze certified.
-This means that it will provide a minimum of 85% efficiency at typical load.
+This means that it will provide a minimum of 85% efficiency at a typical load.
 That’s more than enough for an HTPC.

 The included 80mm fan is smaller than others on the market.
 It isn’t loud, but the noise coming from it can be audible at times.
 The real problem is that it does not move a whole lot of air, which might be a dealbreaker for some people.
 Apart from that, this is a great budget power supply.
 Just don’t expect to use it in a dedicated gaming rig anytime soon.